Hashim Abderrahman al-Shibli

+Biography

-In 2005 he was nominated to the post of Human Rights Minister in the Iraqi Transitional Government which he turned down, saying he wasn't consulted before being nominated.
-Prior to that he had been the Minister of Justice in the Iraqi Governing Council.
-A lawyer and Sunni Muslim, al-Shibli is a member of the newly formed National Democratic Party (Iraq).
+A lawyer, a Sunni Muslim, and a member of the National Democratic Party, Hashim Abderrahman al-Shibli was appointed Minister of Justice in September 2003.
+In 2005, he was nominated to the post of Human Rights Minister in the Iraqi Transitional Government which he turned down, saying he wasn't consulted before being nominated.
+In May 2006, he was appointed Minister of Justice in the Iraqi Governing Council.

 Shibli is also the chairman of the government committee charged with implementing the articles of the Constitution of Iraq that relate to Kirkuk's status.

-Following the leaking of a videotape of Saddam Hussein's execution, with the detention on January 3, 2007 of a guard under al-Shibli's ministry, suspicions have arisen that his ministry may have intended to inflame sectarian tensions.
+Following the leaking of a videotape of the execution of Saddam Hussein, with the detention on January 3, 2007 of a guard under al-Shibli's ministry, suspicions have arisen that his ministry may have intended to inflame sectarian tensions.
 He resigned from his post at March 31, 2007, citing political differences with the Prime Minister al-Maliki over the execution of Saddam Hussein and with the Iraqi National List over the future of Kirkuk.
 However a spokesman for the government said his inability to control abuse at prisons meant he was going to be replaced in a forthcoming reshuffle.